 Applicants are independent film production companies with evidence of sufficient professional qualifications and experience in artistic terms and with respect to the film industry.
 The professional qualifications of the funding applicant will be evaluated in the light of the scope and type of project to be funded.

 The applicant is responsible for producing the film until the point at which the completed film is delivered.
 He must contribute actively and content-wise to the film production process, and bears organizational and business responsibility for producing the film.
-With regards to a co-production, the applicant must be at least co-responsible for the contents of the film production, and actively participate in producing the film (service productions excluded).
+With regards to a co-production, the applicant must be at least co-responsible for the contents of the film production, and actively participate in producing the film (international productions excluded).

 The registered headquarters of the applicant must be in Austria.

 The applicant must have produced and commercially distributed at least one comparable feature length cinema film in Austria or another EEA member state in the last five years prior to the filing of the application.